-On the cusp of the Watershed Board's tenth anniversary, this past year was perhaps the hardest on record for watershed health, with both the Cowichan and Koksilah Rivers hitting record lows in August.
+On the cusp of the Cowichan Watershed Board (CWB)'s tenth anniversary, 2019 was perhaps the hardest on record for watershed health, with both the Cowichan and Koksilah Rivers hitting record lows in August.
 Yet it was also one of the most successful in terms of progress on the critical goals we must achieve to improve things for the future.

 Weir Ready!
 We are excited to finally be making progress on increasing water supply in Cowichan Lake.
-2019 saw significant funding awarded from the BC Salmon Restoration and Innovation Fund to enable the engineering and impact studies needed to move forward with rebuilding the weir at Lake Cowichan.
+Last year saw significant funding awarded from the BC Salmon Restoration and Innovation Fund to enable the engineering and impact studies needed to move forward with rebuilding the weir at Lake Cowichan.
 The Board recognizes the support of all levels of government, particularly our MP and MLAs, and government staff within the BC Ministry of Forests, Lands and Natural Resource Operations and Rural Development, BC Ministry of Environment, and Fisheries and Oceans Canada.
 Stewardship organizations like Cowichan Lake and River Stewardship Society, BC Conservation Foundation, the Cowichan Stewardship Roundtable and others have also been invaluable contributors to this progress.
-For more on this see, "Weir Ready!" (page 8).
-CWB staff is also working proactively with partners to determine the best course of action to manage the inevitable droughts between now and whenever additional water storage can be secured.